Neighborhood Resilience Film Screenings

 No charge to attend.

-This fall, we are bringing neighbors and civic leaders together at Monday nights in September at Coffeed in LIC to explore where sustainability and resilience responses overlap, and how to respond as individuals.
+This fall, we are bringing neighbors and civic leaders together at Coffeed in LIC on September 16, 23 and 30 at 7 PM to explore where sustainability and resilience responses overlap, and how to respond as individuals.
 Free video screenings will be followed by facilitated group discussion.
-The location is chosen to appeal to western Queens residents.
-Future version of the series will take place in different neighborhoods.

 Coffeed is a locally sourced eco-cafe at the 36th Street stop on the M & R trains in Queens, just a few minutes from midtown Manhattan, downstairs from the Brooklyn Grange rooftop farm.
 Coffeed is generously providing free coffee and home-baked pastries for the Resilience Film Screenings! http://www.coffeednyc.com/